jordanshardy/JordanHardy_T1A1/readme.md

 As for any company that handles sensitive customer information, EE's management should organize training and awareness programs to educate all their employees on the company's data handling process' and procedures and further educate them on accessing customers' personal information.
 The company should adhere to the data protection guidelines to prevent a repeat of the data breach.
 Additionally, the company should have additional vetting guidelines to ensure that only the owner of the sim card requests a sim replacement and disallow third-party requests.
 Finally, the company should provide a customer response channel to any data breach claims to ensures that the customers are informed promptly given a data breach, and an investigation is carried out to prevent any further damage.

-Ohlhausen, Maureen K. "Privacy challenges and opportunities: The role of the Federal Trade Commission."
-Journal of Public Policy & Marketing 33.1 (2014)

 National Research Council.
 Improving access to and confidentiality of research data: Report of a workshop.
 “National Academies Press,” 2000.

 Reed, Jim.
 EE data breach ‘led to stalking’.
 BBC News.
 8 February 2019. https://www.bbc.com/news/technology-46896329.

 Ayo, Samuel Cris.
 "Data Breach e-Crime, A Case Study and Legal Analysis.",2019